TritonDataCenter/rfd/rfd/0058/README.md

 The use of Triton's system-level tools (like `vmadm`) is supported because operators may need to do things that are not currently possible using the Triton APIs, but absolutely _must_ be done.
 A prominent example of this kind of necessary task is migrations (currently unimplemented, see [RFD 34]).
-A first-class migration feature is desirable in Triton, but has been put off due to wanting to better understand the constraints on the problem.

 System-level tools can empower anyone to arbitrarily change any state on the system.
 The agents should try to detect common side-effects that would result